Skip to main content

 There are also integration tests and code-coverage available.

-If you are only developing langchain_core or langchain_community, you can simply install the dependencies for the respective projects and run tests:
+If you are only developing langchain_core, you can simply install the dependencies for the project and run tests:

 cd libs/core